taubman33/django-install/README.md

   ]
   ```

 10. Next, we need to create our database.
 By default, Django uses sqlite for its database.
 We'll use postgres instead, because it's more robust and better for web applications.
-First, make sure postgres is installed on your machine by following [these instructions](https://git.generalassemb.ly/seir-129/sql-intro/blob/master/getting_postgres.md).
+First, make sure postgres is installed on your machine by running `brew services list`.
+You should see `postgresql` with a status of 'started' in green letters.
+If it says 'stopped', run `brew services start postgres`.

-After installing postgres, create a new file called `settings.sql` in the project root directory:
+After running postgres, create a new file called `settings.sql` in the project root directory:

   ```
   touch settings.sql